• Art Magazine

 The Apple ecosystem as a productivity multiplier

-Software optimizations – native performance vs. emulation
+Software optimizations – Native performance vs. emulation

 Apple Silicon apps run up to three times faster than Intel versions.
-Rosetta 2 emulates older software almost transparently.
+Rosetta 2 emulates older software almost seamlessly.
 Native apps utilize the full power of the M4.
 Adobe has optimized all Creative Suite programs for Apple Silicon.
 This proves to be a decisive advantage over Windows workstations.

 Memory Management – Intelligent Resource Allocation

-Connectivity – Professional interfaces
+Connectivity – Professional Interfaces

 Mobile flexibility – design on the go

-Investing in long-term productivity
+Investment in long-term productivity

-Owner and Managing Director of Kunstplaza.
-Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.
+Owner and managing director of Kunstplaza .
+Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.

 Joachim Rodriguez y Romero

-Owner and Managing Director of Kunstplaza.
-Publicist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
-Successful completion of a degree in web design as part of a university program (2008).
-Further development of creativity techniques through courses in free drawing, expressive painting, and theater/acting.
-Profound knowledge of the art market through many years of journalistic research and numerous collaborations with actors/institutions from art and culture.
+Owner and Managing Director of Kunstplaza .
+Publicist, editor, and passionate blogger in the fields of art, design, and creativity since 2011.
+Graduated with a degree in web design from university (2008).
+Further developed creative techniques through courses in freehand drawing, expressive painting, and theatre/acting.
+Profound knowledge of the art market gained through years of journalistic research and numerous collaborations with key players and institutions in the arts and culture sector.

 You might also be interested in:

-• The 55+ best online tools for freelancers, self-employed, and solo entrepreneurs (2024)
+• The 55+ best online tools for freelancers, independent professionals and solo self-employed individuals (2024)

-Freelancer Software Top Tools: The 95+ best online apps for freelancers and solo self-employed (2025)
+Freelancer Software Top Tools: The 95+ best online apps for freelancers and solo self-employed individuals (2025)

-• Graphic Tablets 2025: The 7 Best Models for Digital Artwork (Tested by Professionals)
+• Graphics Tablets 2026: The 7 Best Models for Digital Artwork (Tested by Professionals)

-Graphic Tablets 2025: The 7 Best Models for Digital Artwork (Tested by Professionals)
+Graphics Tablets 2026: The 9 Best Models for Digital Artwork (Tested by Professionals)

 • 2025 Black Friday Deals for Creatives and Artists